quasarframework/quasar-framework.org/source/guide/index.md

 title: What is Quasar?
 ---
-Quasar is a SPA front-end framework on steroids.
+Quasar is a moderm HTML5 SPA (Single Page Application) front-end framework on steroids.
 Some of its features:

 ### Desktop & Mobile App
 Write code once and then deploy as a responsive website or as a phone/tablet app.
 No need to waste time on HOW your content is displayed.. just focus on what your content is.